BHP: BHP Billiton

-In August 2016, BHP Billiton recorded its worst annual loss in history, $6.4 billion.

 Towards the end of 2016 BHP Billiton indicated it would expand its petroleum business and make new investments in the sector.

-In February 2017, BHP Billiton announced a $2.2 billion investment in the new BP platform in the Gulf of Mexico.
+In February 2017, BHP Billiton announced a $2.2 billion investment in the new BPMad Dog oil field platform in the Gulf of Mexico.
 During the same year, as part of their plan to increase productivity at the Escondida mine in Chile, which is the world's biggest copper mine, BHP Billiton attempted to get workers to accept a 4-year pay freeze, a 66% reduction in the end-of-conflict bonus offering, and increased shift flexibility.
 This resulted in a major workers' strike and forced the company to declare force majeure on two shipments, which drove copper prices up by 4%.

 In April 2017 activist hedge fund manager Elliott Advisors proposed a plan for BHP Billiton to spin off its American petroleum assets and significantly restructure the business, including the scrapping of its dual Sydney-London listing, suggesting shares be offered only in the United Kingdom, while leaving its headquarters and tax residences in Australia where shares would trade as depository instruments.
 At the time of the correspondence Elliott held about 4.1 per cent of the issued shares in London-listed BHP Billiton plc, worth $3.81 billion.
 Australia's government warned it would block moves to shift BHP Billiton's stock listing from Australia to the United Kingdom.
 Australian Treasurer Scott Morrison said the move would be contrary to the country's national interest and would breach government orders mandating a listing on the Australian Securities Exchange.
 BHP Billiton dismissed the plan saying the costs and risks of Elliott's proposal outweighed any potential benefits.